hmeyer8/Nitrogen-Deficiency/docs/ignition_protocol.md

 CDSE_CLIENT_ID=your_real_client_id
 CDSE_CLIENT_SECRET=your_real_client_secret
+GPU_ENABLED=false  # set to true to allow CUDA if available

 The Sentinel Hub client is already pointed to Copernicus Data Space defaults.
 Override URLs only if you are using a different CDSE gateway.